* MSCI world index down for 4th day, longest run since Dec

 * ECB announces funding handouts, pushes back rate hike

-* S&P 500 hits three-week low on growth worries (Updates with open of U.S. markets, changes byline, dateline; previous LONDON)
+* S&P 500 hits three-week low on growth worries (Updates with close of European markets)

 By Chuck Mikolajczak

-NEW YORK, March 7 (Reuters) - A gauge of global stock markets slumped on Thursday while the U.S. dollar rose, as the European Central Bank postponed interest rate rises to 2020 and launched a fresh round of cheap loans to banks to help rejuvenate the euro zone economy.
+NEW YORK, March 7 (Reuters) - A gauge of global stock markets retreated on Thursday while the U.S. dollar rose, as the European Central Bank postponed interest rate hikes to 2020 and launched a fresh round of cheap loans to banks in an effort to rejuvenate the euro zone economy.